Can You Put a Dogs on The Trampoline?

 Just because your dog likes to jump on a trampoline doesn’t mean they’re immune from injury.
 They might not know how high or far away the surface is, so it’s important that you keep an eye out for any signs of your dogs while they play and make sure nothing hurts.

 The trampoline is a great way for your dog to get some exercise, but it’s important that they are safe too.
-Dogs can easily hurt themselves on the jumping area’s netting or even fall off entirely if something goes wrong!
+Dogs on the trampoline can easily hurt themselves on the jumping area’s netting or even fall off entirely if something goes wrong!
 You’ll want an experienced vet who has dealt with these situations before to ensure you recover quickly and efficiently without any accidents happening again.

 It is important to exercise common sense when playing with your dog and avoid letting them get too excited.
 You want the best for their health, so make sure that you set up a safe environment where they can have some controlled fun.
 Give your pup controlled fun, so they stay protected.